lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 To set a password to access your logins on Firefox check the :guilabel:`Use a Primary Password` checkbox and then press the :guilabel:`Change Primary Password` button.
 To do this next you will need to enter the password twice to make sure you don't not accidentally make a typo and then press :guilabel:`OK`.
 To have Firefox not automatically save your address uncheck the :guilabel:`Autofill addresses` checkbox.
 To view which addresses are saved press the :guilabel:`Saved Addresses`.
 To have Firefox not save credit cards uncheck the :guilabel:`Autofill credit cards` checkbox.
 To view or delete saved credit cards press :guilabel:`Saved Credit Cards` button.

 To change how Firefox saves history change the menu next to :guilabel:`Firefox will`.
+To clear your browsing history right now press the :guilabel:`Clear History` button.

 Version
 ----------